E-commerce

 Fatigue and frequency

-Too many automated sends harm deliverability and the brand: pace them, test, and honor unsubscribes.
+Too many automated sends harm deliverability and the brand: pace them, test, and respect unsubscribes.
 See cart abandonment.

 Consent

-Legal bases (SMS opt-in, marketing cookies) define what you can automate: legal and marketing teams must validate scenarios.
+Legal bases (SMS opt-in, marketing cookies) frame what you can automate: legal and marketing must validate the scenarios.

 Personalization

-Dynamic blocks (recommendations, “you viewed”) rely on behavioral tracking: balance relevance with respect for user preferences.
+Dynamic blocks (recommendations, « you viewed ») rely on behavioral tracking: balance relevance and respect for user preferences.

-Sequences can be tested on samples before rollout: experimental design avoids mass sends with ineffective subject lines.
+Sequences can be tested on samples before rollout: experimental design avoids mass sends with an ineffective subject line.

 Omnichannel